 - If there appears to be a source of water in the car for the animal

-Considering how quickly the summer temperatures rise in Florida, it’s almost impossible for you to gauge how long your pet will be safe in a car by himself.
-It’s best to use your best judgment about whether or not you should leave them in the car for any period of time.
+Considering how quickly the summer temperatures can rise in Florida, it’s almost impossible for anyone to gauge how long a pet will be safe in a car by itself.
+It’s best to use your best judgment about whether or not you are going to leave your pet in the car for any period of time.

 If you walk past a car that appears to have an animal that’s distressed, immediately call 911.
-DO NOT attempt to open the car or gain access to the animal.
-As a citizen, you do not have the ability to enter another person’s car without permission.
+Do not attempt to open the car or gain access to the animal.
+As a citizen, you do not have the ability to enter another person’s motor vehicle without permission.
 Do not leave the car or the animal until the proper authorities have arrived.
-They will have questions that they’d like you to answer for their reports.
+They will have questions that they’d like for you to answer for their report.

-Always be sure to have a plan in action for keeping your pets safe when taking them along for errands, a beach day, or just along for a quick ride.
-Not only could you face a misdemeanor charge if you're found guilty of leaving him unattended in your car without proper care, but chances are it's just too hot for your animal.
+Always be sure to have a plan in action for keeping your pets safe and cool when taking them along for errands, a beach day, or just going along for a quick ride.
+If you don’t, you could potentially face a misdemeanor charge if you leave your pet unattended in your car without proper care.
+From one responsible pet owner to another, please don’t do this to your pet.